OneDrive for Law Firms

 Basic cloud storage is similar to finding a document on your computer.
 Yet, instead of pulling up File Explorer (Windows) or Finder (macOS), you’ll access your files inside a browser or desktop app.

-Some examples of basic cloud storage apps include Microsoft OneDrive, DropBox, and Google Drive.
+Some examples of basic cloud storage apps include Microsoft OneDrive, Dropbox, and Google Drive.
 These apps offer several benefits, including:

 • Fast and simple setup